oomag/azuretemplates/vm-7nic-1pip-1diskstorage/README.md

 Azure template for easier storage vm creation

-This Azure template supposed to create a VM with 1 nic with public IP attached to it and a disk storage with 5 disks in it.
+This Azure template supposed to create a VM with 7 nic with public IP attached to first of them and a disk storage with 1 disk in it.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)